The Practicality of Randomized Quantum Linear Systems Solvers: Introduction

-After defining the problem and giving an overview of the randomized procedure in~\cref{sec:set_up}, our main contributions include: \begin{enumerate}[label=\roman*] \item A detailed and complete analysis of the truncation and discretization errors stemming from approximating the inverse function as a Fourier series presented in \cref{sec:fourier}.
-This includes \emph{non-asymptotic} choices for the parameters used to construct the Fourier series given some error tolerance, using a scheme that requires exponentially fewer terms compared to previous approaches.
-A comprehensive description of the normalization and sampling procedure is included in~\cref{sec:sampling}. \item \emph{Non-asymptotic} algorithmic resource estimates given an error budget.
-Specifically, we compute the number of samples required by the randomization procedure as well as the non-Clifford gate depth of each sample.
-In \cref{sec:resource_req} we present results for two different strategies to implement Hamiltonian simulation.
-The two approaches are (1) product formulas~(\PF) \cite{trot_theory,Childs:2018xxl} and (2) an implementation based on \emph{random Taylor expansion} (\RTE)~\cite{Wan:2021non,Wang:2023els}\footnote{Previous work~\cite{Wan:2021non,,Wang:2023els} referred to this result as the random compiler lemma.
-To avoid confusion with randomized compiling, also known as Pauli twirling, we stick to the terminology of random Taylor expansion introduced in~\cite{gunther25}.}. \item End-to-end numerical demonstrations provided in \cref{sec:numerics} for a set of relevant small-scale examples that empirically confirm the validity of our results while also questioning the practicality of such randomized schemes. \end{enumerate} We end with a discussion of our results in~\cref{sec:discussion}.
+After defining the problem and giving an overview of the randomized procedure, our main contributions include: \begin{enumerate}[label=\roman*] \item A detailed and complete analysis of the truncation and discretization errors (\cref{thm:truncation_parameters,thm:fourier_parameters}) stemming from approximating the inverse function as a Fourier series.
+This includes \emph{non-asymptotic} choices for the parameters used to construct the Fourier series given some error tolerance, using the discretization scheme of~\cite{qrt24}, which requires exponentially fewer quadrature nodes---logarithmic rather than polynomial in $1/\epsilon$---than a low-order discretization. \item \emph{Non-asymptotic} algorithmic resource estimates given an error budget.
+Specifically, we compute the number of samples required by the randomization procedure as well as the non-Clifford gate depth of each sample (\cref{thm:trotter_sample_complexity,thm:random_sample_complexity,cor:trotter_rmse,cor:rte_rmse}).
+We present results for two different strategies to implement Hamiltonian simulation.
+The two approaches are (1) product formulas~(\PF) \cite{trot_theory,Childs:2018xxl} and (2) an implementation based on \emph{random Taylor expansion} (\RTE)~\cite{Wan:2021non,Wang:2023els}. \item Numerical demonstrations provided for a set of relevant small-scale examples that empirically confirm the validity of our results while also questioning the practicality of such randomized schemes. \end{enumerate}